 - Experince in counselling seniors

-- Works closely with government systems in the community to consult and coordinate services to reduce gaps identified by those with cognitive disabilities through the Provincial Cognitive Disability Strategy
+- Works closely with government systems and community based organizations to reduce identified gaps for individuals with cognitive disabilities.

 Sarah Hammett, B.A.